 Although Hale was known as a women's right advocate she particular about the rights she believed women should possess.
-Hale believed in right for women to be educated as well as property holders, but did not advocate for women's suffrage.
+Hale believed in the right for women to be educated and to become property holders, but did not advocate for women's suffrage.
 The reasoning behind this was because Hale believed that women's involvement in politics and voting would subsequently limit their influence in their home life.
 Hale was forward thinking overall but was still trapped by stereotypical gender roles.
 She even showcased this through her writing by emphasizing women's role in the domestic realm of things.

-The last thing that Sarah Josepha Hale is known for is advocating for Thanksgiving to become a national holiday.
-Hale began these efforts in 1846 writing to President Abraham Lincoln as well as other leading politicians to make this change.
+Hale is also known for is advocating for Thanksgiving to become a national holiday.
+She began these efforts in 1846, writing to President Abraham Lincoln as well as other leading politicians to make this change.
 Thanksgiving, at this point in time, was only being celebrated in the Northeast.
-Her efforts to make Thanksgiving a national holiday were ignored until the year 1863.
-In the midst of the Civil War President Lincoln declared Thanksgiving to be a national holiday.
+Her efforts to make Thanksgiving a national holiday were ignored until the year 1863 when, in the midst of the Civil War, President Lincoln declared Thanksgiving to be a national holiday.
 Hale's letter to the President is often referenced as a main factor in his decision to make Thanksgiving a national holiday.

 Sarah Josepha Hale lived a life full of achievements and accolades until the very end.
 In fact, Hale remained an editor for Godey's Lady's Book until 1877 when she decided to finally retire.
-Two years after retiring Hale passed away at the accomplished age of 92.
-However, even though Hale has been gone for over a century she is still lives on in today's society.
-In fact, just a short seven years ago, a Memorial Park was built in dedication to Hale in her childhood hometown of Newport New Hampshire.
-Another thing that has come about from Hale's legacy is a writing award named after her.
-This award has been presented annually since 1956 and is in recognition of a distinguished body of work in the field of literature and letters.
+Two years after later she passed away at the accomplished age of 92.
+However, even though Hale has been gone for over a century she is still remembered today.
+In 2013 a memorial park was built in dedication to her in her childhood hometown of Newport, New Hampshire.
+Additionally, a literature award named after her has been presented by the Richards Free Library in Newport since 1956.

 - Baker, Peggy M..
 The Godmother of Thanksgiving: The Story of Sarah Josepha Hale, Pilgrim Society and Pilgrim Hall Museum.
 January 1st 2007.
 Accessed May 6th 2020. https://www.pilgrimhall.org/pdf/Godmother_of_Thanksgiving.pdf.